jsmorley/ConfigActive/README.md

 ConfigName=Illustro\System
 ```

-**- The number value of the measure will be 1 if the config is active and -1 if not.**
+- The number value of the measure will be `1` if the config is active and `-1` if not.
-**- The string value of the measure will be the currently running skin .ini file name.**
+- The string value of the measure will be the currently running skin .ini file name.

 Note: All other measure specific options are ignored when ConfigName is set.